CarlHaze/React-Node-MongoApp/README.md

 - Provide a secure backend area in your site (user credentials) to store and perform data manipulation.
 This can be managed by a local database MySQL, Mongo DB etc. or something like *Firebase* etc. **(35 marks)**

 - Maintain your source code using an industry recognised version control system e.g. *Git, Bitbucket* etc. **(15 marks)**

+# MongoDB Docker Info

+      # The database connection string value we will use in the MongoDB Compass app:
+      # mongodb://root:root@localhost:27017/